Lane Cove National Park: Flora

 Common native plant species throughout the park include grass-trees, smooth-barked apples, old man banksias, flannel flowers, scribbly gums, and Wonga Wonga vines.
+See Friends of Lane Cove National Park list of what's flowering in the park.

 Fauna

 The park is home to a variety of native bird species, including brushturkeys, kookaburras, superb fairywrens, crimson rosellas, sulphur-crested cockatoos, rainbow lorikeets, and eastern whipbirds.
 Non-native birds such as common mynas and red-whiskered bulbuls also occupy the park.
 Common reptiles include the Eastern Water Dragon and lace monitors, whilst common mammals include swamp wallabies and echidnas.
+See Friends of Lane Cove National Park list of fauna observed in the park.

 Urban issues affecting the Park

 The park's position in the middle of a major metropolis necessitates compromises between the social desire for maintaining a pristine environment, and the need for urban development.
 Two examples of this compromise are: